-A primer on the use of Digital Evidence and how Digital Forensics is used from an investigative standpoint.
+A primer on the use of Digital Evidence and how Digital Forensics methodology is used from an investigative standpoint.
 This presentation includes case studies of relevant matter types geared specifically to the interest of the audience, information on what is digital forensics and what is not, what information a participant needs to know about the accepted Digital Forensics methodology to ensure evidence authenticity, admissibility and accurate results that will withstand cross-examination.

 Length: 1 hour to 2 hour and 30 minutes depending on case studies, amount of detail desired within the digital forensics methodology and other sponsor/audience-specific desired information.